this text is best read in a fixed width terminal

 the solution was to relax type checks at compile time

-it imposes constraints on the right hand side of the assignment
+it imposes constraints on the right hand side of the assignment or on the actual parameter

 a variable of <? extends MyClass> type can only refer objects of types that inherit MyClass